Hidden Ghost Hand: Unveiling Backdoor Vulnerabilities in MLLM-Powered Mobile GUI Agents: Experiments

 \textbf{Datasets.} We experiment on two GUI mobile agent benchmarks: AndroidControl~\citep{li2024effects} and AITZ~\citep{zhang2024android}.
 Each sample of the benchmarks involves multiple screens and supplementary information, forming an episode.
 More details are in Appendix~\ref{Datasets}.

 \textbf{Victim Models.} We evaluate AgentGhost on three open-source MLLMs: Qwen2-VL-2B, Qwen2-VL-7B~\cite{bai2023qwen} and OS-Atlas-Base-7B~\cite{wu2024atlas}.
 Due to the grounding and planning capabilities, these models are widely used as foundation models for GUI agents.
+Additionally, we evaluate the generalization of AgentGhost on MLLMs with architectures other than Qwen-VL, including LLAvA-1.5-7B~\citep{liu2023llava} and MiniCPM-o-2\_6~\citep{yao2024minicpm}.

 \textbf{Baselines.} We used three backdoor attacks as our baselines: AddSent~\cite{dai2019backdoor}, SynAttack~\cite{qi2021hidden}, and ICLAttack~\cite{kandpal2023backdoor}.
 More details are in Appendix~\ref{baselines}.